mxbchr/esphome_sinilink_xy6509x_sk150/README.md

 ## Hardware wiring

-Connect the PSU UART header directly to your ESP (I used an ESP32-C3):
+Connect the PSU UART directly to your ESP (I used an ESP32-C3):

 * **5V** from the PSU → ESP 5V (or VIN, depending on board)
 * **GND** → ESP GND